Best Times to Visit Boston, USA

 Getting Around Boston, USA

-Boston's subway system, affectionately known as 'The T', is the most efficient way to navigate the city, connecting major neighborhoods and attractions.
-It has five main lines (Red, Green, Blue, Orange, and Silver) that are color-coded and easy to follow.
+Boston's subway system, affectionately known as 'The T', is the most efficient way to navigate the city's core neighborhoods.
+It has four main lines (Red, Green, Blue, Orange) that connect major attractions, universities, and residential areas.

 MBTA Commuter Rail